TKoscik/nimg_core/pipelines/getopts_commands.md

   ## get_opt1, get_arg1 (via functions)

-  * Rather than limit to indidiual characters for arguments (e.g.: "-a"), one could sue words
+  * Rather than limit to indidiual characters for arguments (e.g.: "-a"), one could use  whole words (e.g.: "--roi")

 ```